Understanding Microsoft 365 Tenant-to-Tenant Migrations

 It’s important to conduct enough research and select appropriate tooling to assist with the migration process.

-Below we selected Intelogy’s preferred tools to assist when performing a tenant-to-tenant migration:
+Below we selected Intelogy’s preferred tools to assist when performing a Microsoft 365 tenant-to-tenant migration:

 BitTitan MigrationWiz is a migration tool that focuses primarily on the migration of mailbox data and has proven to be a reliable tool for migrating mailbox content from source to target.
 This tool offers a user migration bundle, the purpose of which is to assist in the process of re-profiling a user’s Outlook via a specific tool.
 This can also be scheduled to trigger at the point of cutover.